course-details-portlet

 Topics to be covered during the internship include:

-The duration of the internship must be at least 150 hours.
+Minimum 2 students at each company.
+The duration of the internship must be at least 135 hours.
 Work with submissions to NTNU comes in addition.

-- The student must submit an internship report / final report as specified in the internship plan.
+• write and submit at internship report / final report as specified in the internship plan.

 Both the company and NTNU must provide a contact person / supervisor for the internship student.
 The internship is formally approved by signing an agreement between the company, NTNU and the student.